mmphego/mmphego.github.io/_posts/2019-07-06-Automating-the-creation-of-projects-with-Python.md

 # The How

 I use [cookiecutter](https://github.com/audreyr/cookiecutter) a CLI utility that creates projects from templates, for both the Python and MicroPython projects, and [Platformio](https://platformio.org/) for the Arduino related projects.
-After a successful project creation, the function executes a Python script which uses [PyGithub](https://github.com/PyGithub/PyGithub/) to create a repository on Github, then creates an automated commit and pushes my changes to Github.
+After successful project creation, the function executes a Python script which uses [PyGithub](https://github.com/PyGithub/PyGithub/) to create a repository on Github, then creates an automated commit and pushes my changes to Github.
 Finally opens the project folder in [sublime text](https://www.sublimetext.com/) for me to continue with my work.

 # The Walk-through

-First let's install cookiecutter and pygithub
+First, let's install cookiecutter and pygithub

 ```bash
 pip install -U cookiecutter pygithub